ETG1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays the last 10 lines of /etc/passwd

 5.I'd prefer the first ones actually
 Displays the first 10 lines of /etc/passwd

+6.Line#2
+Displays the third line of the file iacta